KnightMoveSolutions/Hierarchical/README.md

 ### My entity already inherits from something.
 C# doesn't support multiple inheritance so what do I do?

-Use the 'TreeNodeWrapper<T>' class.
+Use the `TreeNodeWrapper<T>` class.
 The Help Documentation fully explains it.